-As there is no clearing and grubbing at the solar array site, there are no mitigation measures identified for the destruction of vegetation.
-The hydro poles within the farm yard will be sited to minimize the removal of any trees.
+As there is no clearing and grubbing, there are no mitigation measures identified for the destruction of vegetation.
 Dust may impact existing vegetation.
 Mitigation measures for the production of dust are described in Section 4.2.1.
 Ground cover will be maintained to mitigate any potential soil erosion.